Last updated on June 19th, 2019 at 12:28 pm

 Carefully peel back the transfer tape—your letters should peel away from the vinyl’s backing paper and adhere to the transfer tape.
 Place the transfer tape on your reclaimed wood, burnish, and peel back the transfer tape.

 I was actually pretty surprised at how well the vinyl stuck to the wood—its a fairly rough surface, but it stuck like it was glass.
 Impressive!
+Your wood may be less cooperative, though—it usually is!

 Take your clothespins apart and paint the wood parts teal.
 Once the paint is dry, reassemble the clothespins.
 This was the hardest part of the project for me (those springs are tight!), but once I got the knack of it, it wasn’t too difficult.